| | |

 MSF-run Kailahun centre speaks volumes of the

 government health delivery system.
+Our thoughts

 are with the relations of those who have died